nus-fboa2016-si/socketio-devtool/README.md

 This is a really really early version of the dev-tool.
 A lot of features are still broken/unsupported.
 Please file issues to report broken stuff.

+It is also available in the [Chrome Web Store](https://chrome.google.com/webstore/detail/socketio-devtoolalpha/pohgadllhbmnojaedmmnnacpefgaldge).